The Girl from U.N.C.L.E.: Notable guest stars

+Critical response

+Contemporary reviews of The Girl From Uncle were mostly negative, with much of the critics' comments centered upon the lead actors, particularly Powers.
+A review in The Baltimore Sun noted that Powers is "prettier and shapelier than Ilya Kuryakin, of course, but she's not much of an actress and she's ill-suited to the role," but that "Harrison tends to steal scenes from Miss Powers, and [makes] an agreeable impression" A review in Newsday reported that "Miss Powers, for all of her sweater appeal, is a trifle limited."
+Kay Gardella of the New York Daily News opined that Powers "display[ed] less than undergraduate skill in the fine art of spying", with the performance of co-star Harrison being "the understatement of the new season.
+One suspected he was given a dose of Apathy."
+The Pittsburgh Post-Gazette commented that "Powers [is] somewhat of a timid UNCLE agent," that Harrison "gave evidence of stealing most of the credits," and that "the series is [...] only for UNCLE fans."

 Episodes

 Backdoor pilot (1966)

 The backdoor pilot, titled "The Moonglow Affair", originally aired as 52nd episode (S02E23) of The Man from U.N.C.L.E. on February 25, 1966.

 Season 1 (1966–1967)

 Syndication

 Beginning in 1968, reruns of all 29 episodes of The Girl from U.N.C.L.E., including 99 of 105 of its parent series, The Man from U.N.C.L.E., were combined into a 128-episode syndication package in the United States.
 Years later, a few more episodes were added to the package, rounding it out to 132.

 Home media

 On August 23, 2011, Warner Bros. released the complete series in two parts on DVD in Region 1 via their Warner Archive Collection.
 The two 4-disc collections contain all 29 episodes of the series.

 These are Manufacture-on-Demand (MOD) releases, available exclusively through Warner's online store and only in the United States.